holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 5.5.3 Escalation of Process Breakdown

 A Process Breakdown in one Circle is not automatically considered a Process Breakdown of its Super-Circle.
 However, if it remains unresolved for an unreasonable time, then the Super-Circle is also considered in a Process Breakdown.

 ---

-# **Appendix A**

-## Circle Lead

-**Purpose:** _The Circle Lead holds the Purpose of the overall Circle._

-**Domains:**

-- Role assignments for the Circle's Roles

-**Accountabilities:**

-_The Circle Lead holds all Accountabilities on the Circle to the extent they are not covered by the Circle's Roles or processes._

-## Circle Rep

-**Purpose:** Tensions relevant to process in a broader Circle channeled out and resolved.

-**Accountabilities:**

-- Seeking to understand Tensions conveyed by Role Leads within the Circle
-- Discerning Tensions appropriate to process within a broader Circle that holds the Circle
-- Processing Tensions within a broader Circle to remove constraints on the Circle

-## Facilitator

-**Purpose:** Circle governance and operational practices aligned with the Constitution.

-**Accountabilities:**

-- Facilitating the Governance Process and Tactical Meetings of the Circle or for its Roles
-- Triggering new elections for elected Roles after each election term expires
-- Coaching other Circle Members on the Constitution's rules and processes, either on request or when needed for effective meetings
-- Auditing the meetings and records of Sub-Circles on request, and declaring a Process Breakdown if one is discovered

-## Secretary

-**Purpose:** Steward the Circle’s governance records and stabilize its record-keeping process.

-**Domains:**

-- All governance records of the Circle

-**Accountabilities:**

-- Scheduling meetings defined in this Constitution for the Circle on a regular basis
-- Capturing and publishing outputs for the Circle within its regular meetings
-- Interpreting the Constitution and anything under its authority upon request

----